Muterra/doc-golix/readme.md

 Muse is an open social protocol that uses encryption to protect individual privacy on unknown, untrusted servers.

-It is currently under development by [Muterra, Inc](https://www.muterra.io), co-evolving with the [Ethyr](https://www.ethyr.net) social network.
-More information about Muse, Muterra, and Ethyr can be found at our [blog](https://www.ethyr.net/blog).
-If you'd like to stay updated, consider joining our [mailing list](https://www.ethyr.net/mailing-signup.html).
+It is currently under development by [Muterra, Inc](https://www.muterra.io), co-evolving with the [Ethyr](https://www.ethyr.net) secure email system.
+More information about Muse, Muterra, and Ethyr can be found at our [blog](https://www.muterra.io/blog).
+If you'd like to stay updated, consider joining the Muterra [mailing list](https://www.muterra.io/mailing-signup.html).

 > What is a "social protocol"?